 Noobs & Novices You can use my CPR file below which is based on panels I used for my system.
 Just overwrite your CPR file in \Windows folder.
 Please note that I took away the CPR codes for some of the default panels like Samsung SMS panel (SText), Samsung Email panel (SEmail), etc to meet the size limit for the file.

 If you wish to add new panels, simply copy the panel's CPR code into the SPlugins_480x800.CPR.
-Again, you may need to ADVERTISING SPAM size limit.
+Again, you may need to watch the size limit.
 CPR codes for the panels can be found in

 i) Titanium_480x800.cpr in \Windows folder.
 Remember that CPR codes is always updated into this file by default.

 ii) this thread.
 I hope to update some CPR codes for users' convenience in the next update and